denis-stepanov/advent/README.md

 ### Supported OS

-* recent Fedora (tested on Fedora 36..39).
-This is a default.
-Fedora 40 is currently not supported, as it [no longer ships Python 3.7](https://fedoraproject.org/wiki/Changes/RetirePython3.7) which is needed for current DejaVu.
+* recent Fedora (tested on Fedora 36..44).
+Note that Fedora > 39 [no longer ships Python 3.7](https://fedoraproject.org/wiki/Changes/RetirePython3.7) which is needed for the current DejaVu.
 Works to port DejaVu are planned (see https://github.com/denis-stepanov/dejavu/issues/2).
 * Raspbian 10.
 Actually, it is less laborious to support than Fedora, as many problematic points are either non-existing on Raspbian, or implemented in more user-friendly way;
 * (Windows is not supported but the majority of software is in Python; should work as is, with the exception of TV controls module which would need contributions and testing - see issue [#16](https://github.com/denis-stepanov/advent/issues/16)).